Anthony-Nolan/Atlas/README_ManualTesting.md

   - Scroll to the `api-check` endpoint, fire it and confirm that you receive an `OK 200` response in under a second.
 - Configure remote connection settings:
   - The verification framework runs locally, but depends on some deployed resources to generate the test harness, namely:
-      - Match Prediction database for global haplotype frequencies,
+      - Match Prediction database and azure storage for global haplotype frequencies,
       - Search orchestrator function, to run search requests
   - Therefore, the remote environment should have been set up before running the framework.
   - User secrets are used to override the default local settings with the remote settings.